 Live Data Stream

-One of the first things you’ll understand as a DIY mechanic (either the hard/soft way) is that, not every issue wrong with a vehicle pops up on as a CEL.
+One of the first things you’ll understand as a DIY mechanic (either the hard or easy way) is that not every issue wrong with a vehicle pops up as a CEL on your cluster.

-You’ll also come to understand, sooner or later that, sometimes, a CEL is simply generic information as to the possible causes of an issue.
-The real issue, to figure out, requires more work and this is where the advanced DIY folks and professional mechanics make used of live data.
+You’ll also come to understand, sooner or later, that, sometimes, a CEL is simply generic information as to the possible causes of an issue.
+The real issue, to figure out, requires more work, and this is where the advanced DIY folks and professional mechanics make use of live data.

-For this, a leak in the exhaust systems, pre-cat (or any of the vacuum lines) will be the culprit.
-To figure this out, you’ll need to smoke the system and then, identify the leak – all the while, being inspired by the lean condition the live data afforded even when there’s no direct code to work with.
+For this, a leak in the air intake systems, post MAF (or any of the vacuum lines, generally), will be the culprit.
+To figure this out, you’ll need to smoke the system and then identify the leak, all the while being inspired by the lean condition the live data from the code reader affords, even when there’s no direct code to work with.

-Mastered, this function is the mechanic’s best companion and is singularly the most important, without which only the very basics can be performed with a scan tool.
+Mastered, this function is the mechanic’s best companion and is singularly the most important, without which only the very basics can be performed with a code reader or any scan tool, for that matter.

-It was pleasing that this small, cheap, basic MIL scanner had this function.
+It was pleasing that this small, cheap, basic code reader had this function.

 Other Exciting Functions

-Beyond these three (3) major and exciting functions, there are other functions that make this little OBD II scanner something worth considering:
+Beyond these three (3) major and exciting functions, other functions also make this little OBD II code reader something worth considering.

-The first is the fact that it sports a VIN retrieval function, perfectly capable of pulling out the Vehicle Information Number directly from the ECU.
-This helps in confirming from the body parts whether or not the VIN is authentic or has been superimposed.
+First is the fact that it sports a VIN retrieval function, perfectly capable of pulling out the Vehicle Identification Number directly from the ECU.
+This helps in confirming from the body parts whether the VIN is authentic or has been superimposed.

 Second, there’s an O2 sensor testing capability.
-Fired, the scanner essentially checks the state of the sensors and reports back.
-This helps make things easy for you, especially if you have a messed up O2 playing ping-pong with your pocket.
+Fired, the code reader essentially checks the state of the sensors and reports back.
+This helps make things easy for you, especially if you have a messed-up O2 playing ping-pong with your pocket.

-Third, there’s also the freeze frame function that stores vital information such as vehicle speed, engine speed, load, etc at the time a MIL was set.
-This allows you to figure out, what conditions propped up the condition in the first place.
+Third, there’s also the freeze frame function that stores vital information such as vehicle speed, engine speed, load, etc, at the time a check engine light was set.
+This allows you to figure out the vehicle’s running conditions when the light is set.
 For mechanics and advanced DIYers, this information/function is invaluable.

-Fourth, while not something ground-breaking, this MIL offers itself to various languages that can be programmed to display what’s happening on with the machine.
-This includes Portuguese, Russian, Spanish, French, Finnish and German.
+Fourth, while not something ground-breaking, this MIL offers itself to various languages that can be programmed to display what’s happening with the machine.
+This includes Portuguese, Russian, Spanish, French, Finnish, and German.
 Of course, English is standard.

 Finally, an EVAP monitor test is standard.
-Before you fail your emissions test, this scanner actually gives you a chance to get things right so that your chances of passing in flying colors is enhanced.
+Before you fail your emissions test, this scanner gives you a chance to get things right so that your chances of passing in flying colors are enhanced.

 Vehicle Compatibility